Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Computing accuracy bounds in applied inverse problems

 \subsection{Accuracy bounds in microscopy}

 Localization microscopy aims to localize point-like light-sources at the highest possible resolution that attains the system's inherent accuracy limits \cite{lee2017unraveling,sgouralis2024bnp}.
 With the average kernel size, the upper and lower bounds of the optimum localization error in microscopy can be quantified.
-In previous work in localization microscopy, the inverse of the Fischer information matrix is computed as a lower bound to the variance of an estimator for the localization \cite{ober2004localization}.
-The work of \cite{ober2004localization} uses the classical Cramer-Rao bound \cite{cramer1999mathematical,zacks1971theory,rao1973linear,kay1993fundamentals}, which bounds the variance of an unbiased estimator by the inverse Fischer information matrix.
+In previous work in localization microscopy, the inverse of the Fisher information matrix is computed as a lower bound to the variance of an estimator for the localization \cite{ober2004localization}.
+The work of \cite{ober2004localization} uses the classical Cramer-Rao bound \cite{cramer1999mathematical,zacks1971theory,rao1973linear,kay1993fundamentals}, which bounds the variance of an unbiased estimator by the inverse Fisher information matrix.
 For the derivation of this lower bound in \cite{ober2004localization} the following assumptions are made.
 Firstly, the estimator is unbiased (i.e., an estimation procedure whose mean produces the correct result), second, the spatial coordinates of the detected photons are independent and identically distributed random variables, and thirdly, the counting process and the random variables that describe the spatial coordinates are mutually independent.
 Unfortunately, these assumptions are not satisfied in many applications of interest to practitioners \cite{lee2017unraveling}.
-For example, as there may exist multiple possible locations corresponding to a measurement data sample, obtaining an unbiased estimator may be impossible, even with a very large sample size.
-As Theorem \ref{thm:lowerboundapprx} holds under more general assumptions, part $(i)$ of Theorem \ref{thm:lowerboundapprx} provides a lower bound to the localization accuracy of any estimator in a broader context.
-Additionally, the best estimators for a given dataset can be determined using part $(ii)$ of Theorem \ref{thm:lowerboundapprx}.
+For example, as there may exist multiple possible locations corresponding to a measurement data sample, obtaining a deterministic unbiased estimator may not be possible, even with a very large sample size.
+As Theorem \ref{thm:lowerboundapprx} holds under more general assumptions, it provides a lower bound to the localization accuracy of any estimator in this context.
+The best estimators for a given dataset can be determined using the lower and upper bounds of Theorem \ref{thm:lowerboundapprx}.